 The principal parts of boat diesel engines are the following, each should be looked at as separate subsystem and each requires different maintenance and troubleshooting tasks.
-Eventually the collective sum of all these sub systems provides the power for your boat.
+Eventually the collective sum of all these sub systems provides the motive power for your boat.
 While I may sound simplistic so many boat diesel issues are because one or more systems are not looked after.
-Far too many people view the diesel as an install, operate and forget bit of equipment, with an attitude of “when it breaks I’ll fix it” which can have catastrophic consequence.
+Far too many people view boat diesel engines as an install, operate and forget bit of equipment, with an attitude of “when it breaks I’ll fix it” which can have catastrophic consequences.
 Imagine if the aviation industry had that attitude?

 The Fuel System.
 The fuel system is the one causing so many problems, either through lack of maintenance, or use of poor fuel and so on.
 Understand the basics and you will have less problems.

 The Air System.
 The air system is crucial to good performance, and unlike their land based cousins, clogged air filters are not the prime cause of problems afloat, however issues arise in lack of fresh air supply and so on.

 The Lubrication System.
 The engine lubrication system is crucial to the efficiency, cooling and longevity of the engine.
 Many people will take their vehicle for regular service and oil change but do little for the boat engine.

 The Cooling System.
 The critical system, where the boat is afloat on a mass of coolant yet issues arise constantly.
 From the seawater system to the closed freshwater system, they need regular maintenance.